Lodi, Lombardy: Museums

-Culture
+Lodi is home to several important museums, including the Civic Museum, the Paolo Gorini Anatomical Collection, the Natural Sciences Museum, the Incoronata Temple Treasure Museum, the Diocesan Museum of Sacred Art, and the Printing and Art Printing Museum.

+Education

 Libraries

 The Biblioteca Laudense has ancient origins and was opened to the public in 1792.
 Its historical section houses approximately volumes, including incunabula, sixteenth-century books, illuminated manuscripts, and other manuscripts, as well as valuable prints and maps.
 The modern collection, on the other hand, consists of more than volumes.